Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-03-08-retain-great-engineers-by-focussing-on-progression.md

 #### 💡 How can an organisation retain more software engineers?

 To address the three main reasons software engineers leave a business – career advancement issues, pay and benefits, and lack of fit – businesses can make improvements to retain their top talent.
-Here are ten improvements areas organisations can target:
+Here are some improvement areas organisations can target:

 - **Career Paths and Advancement Opportunities**: Provide clear career paths and advancement opportunities for software engineers
 - **Competitive Compensation**: Offer competitive salaries and benefits packages - consider bonuses and incentives but above all, ensure pay is fair and, wherever possible, transparent